tomieq/Template.swift/README.md

 // or
 let template = Template(from: "response.tpl.html")
 ```
+In case resource will not find the file it returns nil.
+Template will be initialized with empty String.
 ### Cache

 Heavy load can cause IO problems, so it is recommended to keep template's file content cached instead of reading it from hard disc.
 The library has in-build caching system that loads the resources only once and then keep them in the memory.